-A: Clark County obtains lists of driver’s license and state identification card holders from the Department of Motor Vehicles, customers of Nevada Energy, and Nevada voter rolls.
+A: Clark County obtains lists of driver’s license and state identification card holders from the Department of Motor Vehicles, customers of Nevada Energy, Nevada voter rolls, and the Nevada Department of Employment, Training, and Rehabilitation.
 From this list, names are randomly selected to receive a jury summons.

 Q: Is there any special way I must act in court?

 A: You should conduct yourself as you would at any serious and important event.
 You should be courteous at all times.
 It is important that you be alert and pay attention while court is in session.
 You may bring a book, magazine, tablet or cell phone to read while you are waiting for court to begin or during recess.
 However, YOU MAY NOT BRING ANY LOCAL NEWSPAPERS TO COURT.
 No cameras are permitted on jury duty and electronic devices must be turned off in the courtroom.

 Q: What happens if I am running late and cannot make it to court by the time trial starts?

 A: It is very important for jurors to arrive on time.
 The trial cannot continue until all jurors are present because each juror must hear all the evidence.
 If you are late, all participants, including your fellow jurors, must wait for you to arrive.
 You may be fined for contempt of court for being late.
 Please telephone the appropriate judicial department or Jury Services if you are unavoidably detained.

 Q: Is it all right for me to take notes during the trial?